A Minimal Subset Approach for Informed Keyframe Sampling in Large-Scale SLAM: Experimental Setup and Results

 \section{Experimental Setup and Results}

-We evaluate our approach using three datasets: \texttt{KITTI Odometry} \cite{Geiger2012CVPR}, \texttt{MulRan} \cite{Gisep2020mulran}, and \texttt{Apollo-SouthBay} \cite{Weixin2019apollo}, which cover diverse environments such as urban areas, rural landscapes, and complex structures like bridges and tunnels.
-Each dataset provides 3D LiDAR scans and GNSS-based ground truth poses, with \texttt{MulRan} being particularly challenging due to obstructed LiDAR views.
-For descriptor extraction, we use \texttt{OverlapTransformer} (\texttt{OT}) \cite{ma2022overlaptrans} with a $1 \times 256$ feature vector.
-In \cite{stathoulopoulos2024sample}, we demonstrate the generalizability of our method to other descriptors, like \texttt{Scan Context} \cite{Giseop2022scpp}.
-Comparisons are made with constant intervals of 1, 2, and 3 meters \cite{liosam2020shan, Ebadi2020lamp, Chang2022lamp2, Huang2022disco, Zhao2021so}, as well as with adaptive sampling based on LiDAR spaciousness \cite{chen2022dlo} and entropy \cite{Zeng2023entropy}.
-All experiments were conducted on a 14th Gen Intel Core i9-14900K with 128GB DDR5 RAM.
-The parameters of MSA are set to the defaults of $\alpha = \beta = 1$ and $N = 10$.
-The window optimization is solved, on average, in 14.4ms, making it suitable for real-time sampling.
+To support the claims of our contributions, on how the sampling interval affects both place recognition and pose graph optimization performance, we conducted a series of experiments with the following setup.
+Descriptor extraction was performed using two approaches: the learning-based \texttt{OverlapTransformer} (\texttt{OT})~\cite{ma2022overlaptrans}, which generates a $1 \times 256$ feature vector, and the hand-crafted \texttt{Scan Context} (\texttt{SC})~\cite{Giseop2022scpp}, which produces a $20 \times 60$ feature representation.
+These choices demonstrate the descriptor-agnostic nature of our method and its compatibility with both learned and hand-crafted descriptors.
+We benchmark our approach against constant sampling intervals of 1, 2, and 3 meters, commonly found in algorithms such as \texttt{LIO-SAM}~\cite{liosam2020shan}, \texttt{LAMP}~\cite{Chang2022lamp2} and \texttt{DiSCo-SLAM}~\cite{Huang2022disco}, as well as adaptive sampling strategies based on LiDAR spaciousness \cite{chen2022dlo} and entropy \cite{Zeng2023entropy}.
+All experiments were conducted on a 14th Gen Intel Core i9 system with 128GB of RAM, where the sampling window optimization ($N=10$) is solved in approximately 5–15 milliseconds, making it suitable for real-time sampling.